Student Advice

 However, most university placements tend to happen in your third year.
 It really depends on the course that you’re studying and depends on the university itself as well.

-As we said above, it can depend on your obligations to the Erasmus Programme, but if you haven’t signed up to the Erasmus Programme, then you can still work abroad.
+This will depend on your obligations to the Turing Scheme.
+Even if you haven’t signed up for the Turing Scheme, then you can still work abroad.

 Working abroad will, of course, require you to look into working Visas for working abroad and European Health Insurance as well, but there’s no reason why your placement can’t take place abroad if you want to.